 The top creative job in the field of advertising (which is the creative area of marketing) is the role of Creative Director.
 Usually found in advertising agencies, this position is responsible for directing the work of people involved in creating advertising and promotions.
 They oversee the formulation of design concepts and are in charge of guiding approaches used to show clients recommended creative strategies, concepts, and/or creative recommendations for advertising campaigns.
-Top Creative Directors must have an extensive background in producing top-notch creative work in advertising or marketing, and they must have the knowledge, skills, and experience needed to supervise employees tasked with artwork/graphic design, copy writing, and interactive/multimedia design and production.
+Top Creative Directors must have an extensive background in producing top-notch creative work in advertising or marketing, and they must have the knowledge, skills, and experience needed to supervise employees tasked with artwork/graphic design, copywriting, and interactive/multimedia design and production.

-Top Account Management Executive Salary Range--$115-$240
+Top Account Management Executive Salary Range—$115-$240

-Account management refers to control of profit and loss from sales, and account managers are responsible for developing and maintaining key business relationships for a company or organization, and for negotiating sales contracts and securing/closing sales.
+Account management refers to the control of profit and loss from sales, and account managers are responsible for developing and maintaining key business relationships for a company or organization, and for negotiating sales contracts and securing/closing sales.
 Top Account Management Executives are responsible for the oversight and direction of the account management function.
-They develop and oversee policies, initiatives and goals with regard to account management, and plan and implement client/account acquisition and retention strategies, so that the company can increase/maximize sales revenue.
+They develop and oversee policies, initiatives, and goals with regard to account management, and plan and implement client/account acquisition and retention strategies, so that the company can increase/maximize sales revenue.
 They’re also responsible for ensuring day-to-day management of client accounts, and for ensuring customer satisfaction with products and services.

 A bachelor’s degree and at least ten years of proven, successful sales experience is usually required to qualify for top positions in account management.
 Also, since managing other people is expected of those filling top positions in this area, most employers will also want to know potential top managers have managed people as well as projects, in the past.

-Be Prepared to Show What You Know
+When Interviewing for Highest Paying Jobs, Prepare to Show What You Know

 Money and jobs are still tight, so these days, in most instances; the prize (the job) is going to those who have the most to offer.
 If you have the experience a job calls for, be sure your resume communicates well that you have it.
 Marketing and communications professionals expect would-be marketing and communications employees to be able to communicate well.
 This is seen as part of your ability to “promote” a product.
 In this case, it just happens that the product is you.